kjersbry/TTK4145-Sanntid/Exercise1/Part4/RESULTS.md

 **Results:**

 *C:*
-Lots of weird numbers, sometimes zero
+Lots of weird numbers, postive and negative, sometimes zero

 *Go:*
-Some weird numbers, but a little more zeroes (which is probably good)
+Lots of weird numbers,postive and negative, but a little more zeroes? (which is probably good)

 *Python:*
 Never zero.
 Always like 1 000 000 +

+The threads aren't "synchronized"/this concurrency isn't a very good simulation of parallellism?
+So the threads sometimes increments/decrements more